nielsrolf/minichain/README.md

 You can then open minichain on [`http://localhost:8745/index.html`](http://localhost:8745/index.html).
 You will need the token printed in the beginning of the startup to connect.

+# Demo

+The demos are created using the "Share"-Button that gives read access to a workspace of conversation.
+In order actually talk to agents, you need to install minichain and use your own OpenAI API key.
+- build and deploy a (simple website)[https://minichain.polybase.app/.public/portfolio_1]: [demo](https://minichain.polybase.app/index.html?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJmcm9udGVuZCIsInNjb3BlcyI6WyIzNDUxNTQ4OSIsInZpZXciXX0.PUS3QWVJQ07MIoLtpfwUgE2mdYTBVx0K07o8C_MHAh0)

 ## Python package
 If you want to build agents, install the python library: